Climate-Invariant Machine Learning: Data

 \section{Data}

-To test the robustness of our framework across climate models, we use three climate models and experimental set-ups : super-parameterized aquaplanet simulations using the Super-Parameterized Community Atmosphere Model version 3.0 (SPCAM3), super-parameterized Earth-like simulations using the Super-Parameterized Community Atmosphere Model version 5 (SPCAM5), and quasi-global aquaplanet hypohydrostatic simulations using the the System for Atmospheric Modeling version 6.3 (SAM).
-SPCAM assumes a strict scale separation between the resolved and subgrid processes, making it an ideal testbed to unambiguously machine learn local subgrid closures \citep{gentine2018could,rasp2018deep}.
-In contrast, SAM does not assume scale separation as a global convection-permitting model, which is more realistic but requires carefully coarse-graining its high-resolution simulation output \citep{yuval2020stable}.
-For each climate model, we run three simulations with three different prescribed surface temperature distributions: \begin{itemize} \item (+0K) A reference simulation with a range of surface temperatures analogous to the present climate \item (-4K) A cold simulation with surface temperatures 4K cooler than the (+0K) simulations \item (+4K) A warm simulation with surface temperatures 4K warmer than the (+0K) simulations \end{itemize} with the exception of SAM for which only the (-4K) and (+0K) simulations are available.
-We summarize the characteristics of each simulation set in Tab~S1 and refer the reader to Fig~\ref{f_data} for a visualization of surface temperatures in each model (Fig~\ref{f_data}a) and snapshots of mid-tropospheric subgrid heating (Fig~\ref{f_data}b).
+To test the robustness of our framework across model formulations and configurations, we use three distinct storm-resolving climate models and experimental set-ups: aquaplanet simulations using the Super-Parameterized Community Atmosphere Model version 3.0 (SPCAM3), Earth-like simulations (i.e., with continents) using the Super-Parameterized Community Earth System Model version 2 (SPCESM2), and quasi-global aquaplanet hypohydrostatic simulations using the System for Atmospheric Modeling version 6.3 (SAM).
+SPCAM3 and SPCESM2 assume a strict scale separation between the resolved coarse scales and subgrid processes, making them ideal testbeds to machine learn local subgrid closures \cite{gentine2018could,rasp2018deep}.
+In contrast, SAM does not assume scale separation as a global storm-resolving model.
+This improves realism but requires coarse-graining SAM's output for ML parameterization purposes \cite{yuval2020stable,yuval2021use}.
+For each climate model, we run three simulations with three different prescribed surface temperature distributions: \begin{itemize} \item (+0K) A reference simulation with a temperature range analogous to the present climate \item (-4K) A cold simulation with surface temperatures 4K cooler than the (+0K) simulation \item (+4K) A warm simulation with surface temperatures 4K warmer than the (+0K) simulation, \end{itemize} with the exception of SAM for which only the (-4K) and (+0K) simulations are available.
+By prescribing surface temperature, we focus on ML's ability to consistently predict the atmospheric response to climate change across configurations.
+Projecting climate change involves a broader range of processes and is beyond this work's scope.
+We summarize the simulations and indicate their spatiotemporal resolutions in Tab~S1.
+Fig~\ref{f_data} gives a visualization of surface temperatures in each model and Fig~S1 provides snapshots of mid-tropospheric subgrid heating (Fig~\ref{f_data}b), which is one of our ML models' outputs.